RosmeoP/jwt-auth-api/README.md

 # jwt-auth-api

 A robust and extensible RESTful API for user authentication and authorization using JSON Web Tokens (JWT), built with JavaScript.
-This API is designed to serve as a secure authentication layer for web or mobile applications, providing endpoints for registration, login, and access to protected resources.
+This API is designed to serve as a secure authentication layer for web or mobile applications, providing endpoints for registration, login, protected resources, and token refreshing.

 ## Features

 - User registration and login with secure password hashing
-- JWT-based authentication for stateless session management
+- JWT-based authentication (access & refresh tokens) for stateless session management
+- Token refresh endpoint to maintain sessions securely
 - Protected endpoints accessible only with valid tokens
 - Easy integration with front-end applications
 - Docker support for seamless deployment